The Power of Language

-Our students have many opportunities to use English in public gatherings such as School assemblies, the Senior Saturday Morning Program that includes public speaking and debating competitions, and in theatrical performances.
+Our students have many opportunities to use English in public gatherings such as School assemblies, the Senior Saturday Morning Program that includes public speaking and debating competitions.

 We believe that the English and Japanese languages have a significant part to play in the future of East Asia in particular and in the world’s future in general: we expect our bilingual students to be among the leaders of their generation in a challenging and exciting future.